- Best Practices ●

 The QR Code in the example above matches the shop front design and is distinctly visible to anyone who walks by.

-#3) The QR Code is too blurry
+3) The QR Code is too blurry

 Solution: For small-scale printing, QR Codes work in JPG and PNG formats.
 But if you’re looking for high-quality graphics that can scale up or down infinitely, opt for EPS or SVG vector files that are scalable without losing print quality.
+It’s important to note that you can download QR Codes in different formats—PNG and JPG formats are better for the web, while SVG and EPS are much better for print applications.

-#4) The QR Code is too small or too big
+4) The QR Code is too small or too big

 Solution: If your print material is small or medium-sized (such as business cards or flyers), QR Codes should be, at minimum, 2 cm x 2 cm (about 1 in x 1 in).
 If your print material is larger, you need to scale the QR Code with the size of the design.

-#5) Missing or broken links (404 errors)
+5) Missing or broken links (404 errors)

 Problem: A 404 error code pops up after someone scans the QR Code, signaling that the link is missing or incorrect.
-Broken links negatively affect a consumer’s experience and may be a turn-off for valuable customers.
+Broken links negatively affect a consumer’s experience and could be a turn-off for valuable customers.

 Solution: Make sure your link is up to date for any marketing campaigns.
 Test your short URLs yourself before promoting them to customers.